Durand0/Nas-company-project-/README.md

 2) CloudSpace's consulting engineers are to create a dynamic, secure, high-availability website that is accessible to the public.

+*Because of GDPR compliance only USA customers should be able to access the dynamic website, but users in Europe and other continent should land on a static website

-3) Build a dynamic application that is not accessible to the public (intranet).
+4) Build a dynamic application that is not accessible to the public (intranet).

-4) NAS Financial Group recently hired an auditing firm called N2G Auditing to to ensure the visibility and auditing of NAS' internal application.
+5) NAS Financial Group recently hired an auditing firm called N2G Auditing to to ensure the visibility and auditing of NAS' internal application.

 **Getting started:**